squins/sass-java-tryout/README.md

  * Is it needed to have Ruby, Sass or Compass locally installed to compile the Maven project?
  * Can we make the Maven build fail if Sass compilation fails?

 During this tryout I created some exercises to get familiar with basic Sass syntax.

 ## Why Sass and not just plain CSS?
-CSS has many limitations such as:
+CSS has its limitations :

 * no support for variables
 * no inheritance
 * no composition.

-Writing CSS needs a lot of copy paste which makes it hard to maintain CSS  files.
+Writing CSS needs a lot of copy paste which makes it hard to maintain CSS files, especially in large projects.

 One way to take away this problems is to make use of a CSS preprocessor.
 Most known preprocessors are [LESS](http://lesscss.org/) and [Sass](http://sass-lang.com/).